rizasal/rizasal.github.io/content/posts/2023-02-19-postgres-explain/index.md

 ---
 layout: article
-description:  "Reading the PostgreSQL `EXPLAIN` statement, which helps in analyzing the execution plan of a given query."
+description:  "Analyzing why your queries are slow using the PostgreSQL `EXPLAIN` statement."
 title: "PostgreSQL Explain Statement"
 date: 2023-02-19
 categories: